-- the Vulnerable Priority Species form is submitted - your application includes the required management options or capital items for the species you have provided supporting information for
+- the Vulnerable Priority Species form is submitted (this can be completed by the applicant/agent). - your application includes the required management options or capital items for the species you have provided supporting information for

 Please check the guidance for vulnerable priority species for more information.